zefrenchwan/scrutateur/README.md

 ```

-Any failure in that part means a feature at least is not available.
+Any failure in that part means a feature, at least, is not available.

 ### Steps before pushing to production